kampta/jekyll-now/home.md

 <!-- My research interests lie at the intersection of Computer Vision, Graphics, and Machine Learning.
 My long term goal is to learn from Internet-scale data and enable storytellers to create intricate 3D visual content seamlessly. -->
-I received my Ph.D in Artificial Intelligence  of <a href="https://www.cs.umd.edu/">Computer Science</a> at
+I received my Ph.D in Artificial Intelligence at
 <a href="https://www.umd.edu/">University of Maryland College Park</a>.
 I also interned at <a href="https://www.google.com/">Google</a>, <a href="https://github.com/NVlabs">NVIDIA</a>, and <a href="https://www.amazon.science/">Amazon</a> AI Labs.
 Before starting my Ph.
 D., I spent 5 years prototyping and scaling Vision and ML products in both industry (<a href="http://netradyne.com/">Netradyne</a>,